(Before we begin, please note that Cait is pronounced like Cat. Meow!)

 For a living I work as a freelance editor and web development consultant for Dynamic Canvas Inc. Some of the books I’ve edited include Confessions of a Mad Mooer: Postnatal Depression Sucks (Robin Elizabeth), Camp Follower: One Army Brat’s Story (Michele Sabad), Skylark (S.M.
 Carrière), Little Yellow Magnet (Jamieson Wolf), A Desert Song (Amy M. Young), and Moonshadow’s Guardian (Dianna Gunn).

 As I said before, I’m a woman of faith, but I don’t believe in walloping people over the head with my Bible.
-I enjoy studying scripture and writing about it, and I try to live my life by Jesus’ words, “As I have loved you, so you must love one another.
+I try to live my life by Jesus’ words, “As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.”
 (John 13:34-35) I think loving and respecting people is vital.
-I have a particular compassion for transgender and genderqueer folks, because I find it terrible how they’ve been marginalized in both cisgender and LGBTQIA circles.
+I have a particular compassion for transgender, non-binary, and genderqueer folks, because I find it terrible how they’ve been marginalized in both cisgender and LGBTQIA circles.
 The majority of my close friends can claim one or more letters of the LGBTQIA acronym and I’ve been super blessed to have these stellar people in my life.
 (I love you, my peeps.
 You nurtured me as I was trying to recover and reacquaint myself with myself again.)

 Lastly, I lust to eat cupcakes.
 I only eat other types of food so I can eventually get to the cupcakes.
 Or fudge.
 Fudge is acceptable, too.

+Well, I reckon that’s enough about me.
 Hope you enjoy reading my blog.
 It’s cathartic for me to document my writing journey.
-If I can connect with other writers or even help some too, then that’s totally awesome, too.
+If I can connect with other writers or even help some, then that’s totally awesome, too.

 Say hi to me on social network!
 I’m frighteningly friendly! 🙂